r4dixx/discord-quotebot/README.md

     - `git update-index --assume-unchanged src/private.json`

-8. Create a Discord invite with `send messages` permissions and your application client ID:
+7. Create a Discord invite with `send messages` permissions and your application client ID:

     - `https://discordapp.com/oauth2/authorize?scope=bot&permissions=2048&client_id=YOUR_CLIENT_ID`

     For more details, [check the official documentation](https://discordjs.guide/preparations/adding-your-bot-to-servers.html) (you know the drill)

-9. Run `node app.js`
+8. Run `npm start`

-10. Check if everything is up and running in your Discord server (with `!ping` for instance).
+9. Check if everything is up and running in your Discord server (with `!ping` for instance).

-Profit!
+10. Profit!

 # Credits